My PhD research forms part of the ERC-funded project Incomplete Parenthesis, for which I have investigated the syntax of comment and report clauses.

 I have also worked on clausal ellipsis phenomena, specifically on the role of contrastive focus in predicting syntactic island obviation in fragment answers and sluices, and on how fragment answers provide a diagnostic for testing different accounts of how appositive relative clauses are syntactically related to their anchors.
 I have also undertaken research on Turkish, examining fragment answers and ki-clauses.
 I have also undertaken research on dialectal variation within the prepositional domain in British English.

 More generally, I am interested in sentential syntax (clausal complementation, parataxis, insubordination, quotation), elliptical phenomena, and the syntax-pragmatics interface.

 My PhD advisors are Prof. Jan-Wouter Zwart and Dr. Mark de Vries.
-My upcoming PhD thesis explores the syntax of appositive constructions in English and Turkish.
+My PhD thesis explores the syntax of appositive constructions in English and Turkish.